rob-luke/conversations/docs/index.md

 this package brings forth an indispensable tool for understanding and interpreting the wealth of information embedded in everyday exchanges.
 `Conversations` enables you to analyze and comprehend the complex world of human interaction.

+## Documentation

+Comprehensive documentation including overview, api, and examples can be found at [rob-luke.github.io/conversations/](rob-luke.github.io/conversations/)

 ## Installation

 ```console
 pip install conversations
 ```

 ## Usage